 BenitoLink Staff & Contributors

 Leslie David is a Bay Area independent reporter/producer and is a BenitoLink founding board member.
 She has produced for radio, television, newspaper and magazines in both California and Wyoming.
-She spent 10 years with KRON-TV News in San Francisco as camera-woman, editor and field producer, where she won the Commonwealth Club's Thomas Storke Award with Linda Yee for their series on the Aids Epidemic.
-She started her professional career in 1979 (not a typo) as a news reporter shooting her own 16mm film at KEYT-TV Santa Barbara.
+She was with KRON-TV News in San Francisco as camera-woman, editor and field producer, where she won the Commonwealth Club's Thomas Storke Award with Linda Yee for their series on the Aids Epidemic.
+She started as a small market news reporter shooting her own 16mm film at KEYT-TV Santa Barbara.
 Leslie lives on a ranch with her family in San Benito County.

 Julie Finigan Morris is a journalist and business owner.
 She has worked as staff writer for several news organizations, including Thomson Newspapers in Washington D.C., McClatchy Newspapers and Scripps News Service.
 She is also the Co-Founder and Owner of Morris Grassfed and has lived in San Benito County for more than 25 years.
 Morris has also worked in corporate communications, marketing, and the non-profit sector.
 She is a founding board member of BenitoLink and currently serves on its Editorial Committee.
 She recently published her first novel, Exit Strategy.
 Visit her online at juliefmorris.com

 Noe Magaña is a freelance writer for BenitoLink.
 He also experiments with videography and photography.
 A San Benito High School graduate with a bachelor's in journalism from San Jose State and a Liberal Arts Associate's Degree from Gavilan College.
 Noe also attended San Jose City College and was the managing editor for the City College Times, the school's newspaper.
 He also was a reporter and later a copy editor for San Jose State's Spartan Daily.